relector-tuxnix/meg4/platform/sokol/README.md

 Compilation options
 -------------------

 Only static linking supported, as sokol is a header library.
-On the other hand sokol does have a significant number of dependencies of its own, which are all dynamically linked.
+On the other hand sokol does have some dependencies of its own, which are all dynamically linked.

 | Command               | Description                                                |
 |-----------------------|------------------------------------------------------------|